Tag Archive for: API

-Using APIs is easy, but many don’t understand what it takes to make it useful.
-People are too focused on the technology part that they overlook the use cases for which they can add value to their businesses: representing a way to reduce operational costs and automating business processes completely.
+APIs started just as an acronym that only programmers knew in the 2000s.
+Now, they have become an important piece to ignite several innovative solutions.
+They unleashed several opportunities in various services to help them function more efficiently.
+Using APIs is easy, but many don’t understand what it takes to make it worthwhile.
+People are too focused on the technology part that they overlook the use cases to add value to their businesses and monetize APIs.
+Many overlook how it represents a way to reduce operational costs and automating business processes completely.

-Each pricing model has its own pros and cons, but the last one may be the best option for you.
+Each pricing model has its pros and cons, but the last one may be the best option for you.
 It has the scaling advantages of the pay-as-you-go model and offers the predictability of the fixed quota plan.

 Of course, how much you should charge per plan depends on your business.
 Just consider these three C’s when pricing:

 On pricing your APIs, determine what type of value they can deliver and your actual pricing structure.
-Determine how much the access is worth in conjunction with your existing web-based offering and competition, then choose the pricing model that your customers will ultimately be comfortable paying.
+Determine how much the access is worth in conjunction with your existing web-based offering and competition, then choose the pricing model your customers will ultimately be comfortable paying.
 Find out how we can help here.